Janosia/redis-from-scratch/README.md

 #  🐙 Redis-From-Scratch 🐙

-Followed the tutorial at https://build-your-own.org/redis/ Using Ipv6 instead of Ipv4
+A lightweight Redis-like in-memory key-value store implemented from scratch in C++ using the POSIX Socket API.
+This project is based on the [Build Your Own Redis] (https://build-your-own.org/redis/) tutorial, with support for IPv6.
+Made on WSL

+## Pre-requisite
+1. C++ compatible serve
+2. Linux/WSL 🐧

 ## 📍 Running

-1. **Make excutable file for server, then run it**
+1. **Build server, then run it**
    ```bash
     g++ -Wall -Wextra -Og -g server.cpp -o server

    ./server
    ```
     Server runs on port 1234

-2. ****
+2. **Build client, then run it**

    ```bash
    g++ -Wall -Wextra -Og -g client.cpp -o client